culturing/poems/Poems/Belly of the Whale.md

 whose grayness is given by all.

 With the hour now hidden but late,
-I cry out, that the sea-foam alone may hear me.
+I cry out from the sea-foam that others may hear me.